core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Replay Protection {#ssec-replay-protection}

-As in OSCORE {{RFC8613}}, also Group OSCORE relies on Sender Sequence Numbers included in the COSE message field 'Partial IV' and used to build AEAD nonces.
+As in OSCORE {{RFC8613}}, also Group OSCORE relies on Sender Sequence Numbers included in the COSE message field 'Partial IV' and used to build nonces.

 Note that the Partial IV of an endpoint does not necessarily grow monotonically.
 For instance, upon exhaustion of the endpoint's Sender Sequence Number space, the endpoint's Partial IV space also gets exhausted.
 As discussed in {{sec-group-re-join}}, this results either in the endpoint being individually rekeyed and getting a new Sender ID, or in the establishment of a new Security Context in the group.
 Therefore, uniqueness of (key, nonce) pairs (see {{ssec-key-nonce-uniqueness}}) is preserved also when a new Security Context is established.